JakBul/Premier-League-Quiz/README.md

 - `#09001D` and `#950170` used for hover effects
 - `#00A63D` and `#A60045` used for correct or wrong answer

-I used [coolors.co](https://coolors.co/c40094-09001d-ffffff-000000-950170-00a63d-a60045) to help me generate my colour palette.
+I used [coolors.co](https://coolors.co/c40094-09001d-ffffff-000000-950170-00a63d-a60045) to help me generate my color palette.

 ![screenshot](assets/documentation/coolors.png)

 ### Typography

-I decided to use Google font 'Poppins' with different font weights throughout the project thanks to it's elegance.
-I left font 'sans-serif' as back-up font style if anything goes wrong with Google link.
+I decided to use Google font 'Poppins' with different font weights throughout the project thanks to its elegance.
+I left the font 'sans-serif' as a backup font style if anything goes wrong with the Google link.

 - [Poppins](https://fonts.google.com/specimen/Poppins)